Louisville Motorcycle Accident Lawyers Defending Injured Riders in Kentucky and Indiana

-The Louisville and Jeffersonville areas are some of the best for motorcycle travel.
 Motorcycle operators have the same rights to the roads as other motorists, but unfortunately are often involved in the most severe accidents.
-As an experienced accident attorney, Karl Truman knows just how devastating the resulting injuries can be.
-For a free case review, please call the Karl Truman Law Office at (502) 222-2222.
+At Karl Truman Law, our team of experienced motorcycle accident attorneys know just how devastating the resulting injuries can be.

 Although society at large tends to hold a view of motorcycles as dangerous, it is in fact the drivers of passenger cars who are often the cause of motorcycle wrecks.
 Some of the most common causes are: